zfc283/PotatoTrip/README.md

    docker run -e 'ACCEPT_EULA=Y' -e 'MSSQL_SA_PASSWORD=YOUR_PASSWORD' -p 1433:1433 -d mcr.microsoft.com/mssql/server
    ```

-   Replace `YOUR_PASSWORD` with the password you would use to connect to the SQL Server database
+   Replace `YOUR_PASSWORD` with the password you would use to connect to SQL Server

 5. Clone the repository to the local environment using: `git clone <repository-url>`
-6. Open command prompt and run the following command within the project's root directory to restore project dependencies:
+6. Open the Command Prompt and run the following command within the project's root directory to restore project dependencies:

     ```bash
     dotnet restore